 The Kina Board currently comprises seven directors, one of whom is Gregory Pawson, the MD&CEO.
-The remaining six directors are considered by the Board to be independent non-executive directors, comprising Isikeli Taureka (Chairman of the Board), Karen Smith-Pomeroy (Chair, Audit and Risk Committee), Jane Thomason (Chair, Remuneration and Nomination Committee), Andrew Carriline, Paul Hutchinson and Ila Temu.
+The remaining six directors are considered by the Board to be independent non-executive directors, comprising Isikeli Taureka (Chairman of the Board), Karen Smith-Pomeroy (Chair, Audit Committee), Jane Thomason (Chair, Remuneration and Nomination Committee),

+Paul Hutchinson (Chair, Risk Committee), Andrew Carriline, and Ila Temu.
+Ila Temu resigned from the Board in April 2023 and this vacancy was filled in by Richard Kimber.
 The Board considers that each of the non-executive directors are 'independent' of the Company.
 Throughout the year, the Board therefore had a majority of independent non-executive directors.